-Firstly, let me focus on my current research findings which resulted in the development of a new model of a robust and healthy franchise system.
+Firstly, let me focus on my research findings which resulted in the development of a model of a robust and healthy franchise system.
 I have coined this The Thriving Franchise Model, based on the three P’s.
 See the graphic which illustrates this model.

 The three P’s of the model are the Pillars, the Pathways and the Petals.
 The Pillars provide the foundation for the model and include Prime Leadership, Commitment to Innovation and Effective Execution.
 A Thriving Franchise is a juncture where the Pillars collide and intersect.